Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Quality of our concave tents and comparisons

 For $\XX\coloneqq \lrbr{\x\in\R^n\colon \AA(\x\x\T,\x) = \b}$, where $\AA$ is of the form \eqref{eqn:AARepresentation} and conforms with \eqref{eqn:Nec2} and for a function $f$ that conforms with \cref{asm:CompactU} there is a classical way to construct concave tents by considering

-Whenever $\x\in\XX$ we have that $g_{c}(\x,\ggl) = f(\x)$ and by \cref{lem:PSDsum} there is a choice for $\ggl$ such that $-\ggl\T\AA(\x\x\T,\x)$ becomes a concave quadratic function, which opens up the possibility that $g_{c}(\x,\ggl)$ becomes concave in $\x$ perhaps after a scaling of $\ggl$ and therefore a concave tent of $f$ over $\XX$.
+Whenever $\x\in\XX$ we have that $g_{c}(\x,\ggl) = f(\x)$, and by \cref{lem:PSDsum} there is a choice for $\ggl$ such that $-\ggl\T\AA(\x\x\T,\x)$ becomes a concave quadratic function, which opens up the possibility that $g_{c}(\x,\ggl)$ becomes concave in $\x$ (perhaps after a scaling of $\ggl$) and therefore a concave tent of $f$ over $\XX$.
 Such approaches have for example been used in \cite{pardalos_constrained_2006,raghavachari_connections_1969} as discussed in the introduction.
 However, outside of such special cases, it is nontrivial to find the required value for $\ggl$ if such values exist at all.
 If the Hessian of $f$, say $\Hb_f$, exists for all $\x\in\XX$, then it suffices to choose $\ggl$ such that the hessian of $g_c$ fulfills $-(\Hb_{f}(\x)-\sum_{i=1}^{m}2\gl_i\Ab_i )\in\SS_+^n,\ \forall \x\in\XX$, which may be an intractable choice unless $\Hb_{f}(\x)$ depends on $\x$ in a very simple manner.
 In addition, $\Hb_{f}$ might be difficult to find or be nonexistent.
-Finally, even if an appropriate choice of $\ggl$ does exist, finding supergradients of $g_{c}$ may be challenging, for example, if the supremum term in $f$ does not allow for a simple construction.
+It may be even more difficult to find the value of $\ggl$ that gives the smallest concave tent based on $g_c$.
+Finally, even if an appropriate choice of $\ggl$ does exist, finding supergradients of $g_{c}$ may be challenging, for example, if the supremum term in $f$ does not allow for a simple construction of derivatives.
 By comparison, our approach allows for super-differentiation under mild assumptions as will be discussed in \cref{sec:Super-derivatives based on conic duality}.

-On the other hand, if an appropriate choice for $\ggl$ does exist and the resulting concave tent can be differentiated easily, then the classical construction can be computationally much cheaper than the ones we proposed in the prior sections.
+On the other hand, if an appropriate choice for $\ggl$ does exist and the resulting concave tent can be differentiated easily, then the classical construction could be computationally much cheaper than the ones we proposed in the prior sections.
 Still, this hypothetical advantage is paid for in terms of the quality of the so-constructed concave tent.
 Indeed, in the main result of this section, we will show that even the weakest of the concave tents introduced in \cref{thm:ConcaveTentOverExtreme} underestimates any of the concave tents based on $g_{c}$.

 \begin{lem} Let $\R^q\supseteq\UU\neq\emptyset$ be compact.
-Then for $\Ub\in\SS^{q+1},\ \Psi\in\R^{q+1\times n}, \ \Xb\in\SS^n$ we have
+Then for $\Ub\in\SS^{q+1},\ \Psi\in\R^{n\times (q+1)}, \ \Xb\in\SS^n$ we have